Complaints and Opposition to ChatGPT

 The Basis for Complaints against ChatGPT are Privacy Infridgement, Bias, False Information and Societal Destruction

-• Danger to society: Access by minors to inappropriate information in the Italian complaint and danger to society overall in the US complaint.
+• ChatGPT Danger to society: Access by minors to inappropriate information in the Italian complaint and danger to society overall in the US complaint.

 AI had Been Developping in a Business to Business Context so Far